geological-survey-of-queensland/gsq-ckanext-gsq-theme/README.rst

 ----------------------------------------
-Releasing a New Version of ckanext-qld_gov_theme
+Releasing a New Version of ckanext-gsq_theme
 ----------------------------------------

-ckanext-qld_gov_theme is availabe on PyPI as https://pypi.python.org/pypi/ckanext-qld_gov_theme.
+ckanext-gsq_theme is availabe on PyPI as https://pypi.python.org/pypi/ckanext-gsq_theme.
 To publish a new version to PyPI follow these steps:

 1. Update the version number in the ``setup.py`` file.